Understanding Executive Function: What It Is and Why It Matters

 Less Frequent Refinement Tactics

 Roughly once a month or once a quarter you'll likely want to engage in deeper backlog review and maintenance.
 At such times you'll engage in more thorough cleaning, organizing, and restating of projects and tasks in your backlogs.
-Consider these more comprehensive approaches when doing so:
+Consider these more comprehensive methods when doing so:

 The "Project Health Check": Review all of your projects rather than the individual tasks associated with those projects first.
 In this way you can more quickly identify projects that may be stalled or no longer relevant.